HasangerGames/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 # Trivia

-- Before Medikits and other consumables were added, the only way to heal yourself was to break a Health Crate
+- Before Medikits and other consumables were added, the only way to heal yourself was to break a Health Crate.
-  - Health Crates have now been removed from the game
+  - Health Crates have now been removed from the game.
-- "Medikit" is a reference to the first aid kits that appear in many Doom games
+- "Medikit" is a reference to the first aid kits that appear in many Doom games.

 # History